Driving licence translation

 Exploring new horizons is the dream of many motorists in search of a change of scenery and a new experience on the road.
 When planning a road trip abroad, the first thing to do is find out about the regulations in force in the country where you will be driving.

 If you're driving in a European country such as Belgium or Luxembourg, your French driving licence will do just fine.
 In some countries that do not recognise the French driving licence, it must be translated by a professional registered with a Court of Appeal to be valid.
-This is known as a sworn translation.
+This is known as a certified translation.

-A sworn translation of your driving licence is compulsory in certain countries that have signed bilateral agreements.
+A certified translation of your driving licence is compulsory in certain countries that have signed bilateral agreements.
 As well as helping you to travel freely abroad, it makes it easier to take out car insurance.
 It also enables you to assert your rights in the event of a road accident.

 The following infographic summarises the main countries that require a driving licence to be translated.

-Sworn translation of a driving licence involves transposing the contents of the document into a foreign language, in accordance with the original.
+Certified translation of a driving licence involves transposing the contents of the document into a foreign language, in accordance with the original.
 It is only carried out by an approved translator who has taken an oath before a court of law, in order to preserve the official value of the document.

 • opening a bank account abroad ;